 - Teacher candidates commit, if hired, to working in their placement LEA for a predefined period of time after completing the residency program.

 According to the National Center for Teacher Residencies, one of the most important indicators of a successful residency program is the degree to which it is in service to urban and rural school districts and its students.
 That criteria are what informed the NYU Steinhardt Teacher Residency to build its model upon the ideas of partnership and community.

-Visit the NYU Steinhardt Teacher Residency Program Overview page to learn more about:
+Visit the NYU Steinhardt Teacher Residency Program Experience page to learn more about:

 - Community commitment: You serve in schools with high populations of marginalized and historically underrepresented students.
 The Teacher Residency forms deep partnerships with districts and charter networks to best provide schools with the talent they need and you with the context and capacity to teach in the local community.
 We select a diverse teaching cohort to reflect the diversity of local areas.

 - Mentorship: You receive intensive and consistent classroom experience that is mentored throughout the length of the residency.
 You teach in the same school for the entire year while learning alongside highly effective classroom teacher mentors and gradually increasing your responsibilities.
 The Teacher Residency works to ensure that mentors are high-quality teachers and skilled coaches – essential factors supported by research on teacher internship placements (Calder, 2018).